gocom/danpu/README.md

 Changelog
 ---------

+### Version 2.4.0 - 2013/05/16

+* Fixed: Makes sure creating the temporary file was successful.
+* Added: Adds completed on line to the dump file.
+* Added: Option to only dump table structures and no rows.

 ### Version 2.3.3 - 2013/05/15

 * Suggest Zlib, but do not require.
 Zlib isn't required if the file isn't compressed.